 Cattle in Fukushima go through radiation checks before shipment.
 After processing, the Japanese beef would be offered to premier restaurants, food services and fast food outlets in the US.

-My son Subas, his friend Joe and Joe’s wife Annie took my wife and me to a Japanese restaurant in Ellicott City, MD.
-At first my wife and I were a bit reluctant to go to a Japanese restaurant since we had never tasted Japanese food in our life.
+My son Subas, his friend Joe and Joe’s wife Annie took my wife and me to a Japanese steak, seafood and sushi restaurant named Sakura in Ellicott City, Maryland.
+At first, my wife and I were a bit reluctant to go to a Japanese restaurant since we had never tasted Japanese food in our life.

 The atmosphere was very congenial, and we liked it.
-My son and Joe went through the menu card and ordered a variety of dishes.
+Subas and Joe went through the menu card and ordered a variety of dishes.